 But few firms do this.
 They’re deployed on Amazon as if it’s a traditional hosting platform.
 So, they’re at risk in various ways.
 Of Amazon outages.
 Of hardware problems under the VMs.
 Of EBS network issues, of localized outages, etc.

 4. Lambda (WIN)

 I went to the serverless conference a week ago.
-It was exiting to see what is happening.
-It is truely the *bleeding edge* of cloud.
+It was exciting to see what is happening.
+It is truly the *bleeding edge* of the cloud.
 IBM & Azure & Google all have a serverless offering now.